 As a visitor to the Belongil estuary, you’d be forgiven for thinking you were in a piece of paradise far, far away from civilisation.

 There’s nothing further from the truth.
 Byron Bay’s town centre is an easy 2.5km stroll away from the estuary, with plenty of gorgeous beaches along the way.

 Be prepared to roll up your pants and get your feet wet as some bits of the beach can disappear, especially during so-called “king tides” when it’s full moon or no moon!

-It’s an ever-changing and inspirational work in progress, re sculpted by the elements – which is why we recommend going there more than once.
+It’s an ever-changing and inspirational work in progress, re-sculpted by the elements – which is why more than one visit is recommended.

 A Stormy History

 Belongil Beach and Estuary is part of Arakwal Country which extends from Seven Mile Beach to Brunswick River.
 This area is sacred and rich in Aboriginal history.

 The area was a significant meeting place or ‘Cavanbah’.
 While many tribes came to meet in the area, a camp of 80 or more people led by ‘King Bobby’ had their home camp in what is now the Byron Bay CBD.

 While the changing tides shape the Belongil Estuary every day, it is some of Mother Nature’s more tempestuous moments that have re-shaped Belongil Beach and Byron Bay beyond.

 For example, in 1864, the sea clawed its way to the lowlands from Tallow Beach to Belongil Creek during a storm.